Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

 Reference checking
 ==================

-Reference checking is one of the key features of Ü, that allows to reduce number of errors in programs.
+Reference checking is one of the key features of Ü, which allows to reduce number of errors in programs.
 This mechanism allows to find in compile-time use-after-free errors, aliasing errors, dangling references errors, etc.

 **************************